Menma vs. Shinachiku: Bamboo Shoots for Ramen

 When it comes to the topping or garnish for soy sauce-based Shoyu ramen,

 basics are roast pork slices Char-siu (チャーシュー), white fish cake with a pink spiral pattern Naruto (ナルト), and processed (seasoned) bamboo shoots Menma (メンマ), also known as Shinachiku (支那竹).

-Among them, menma is also known as “shina-chiku (支那竹)”, and to get straight to the point, these words refer to the same thing made by lacto-fermenting a species of bamboo shoot called “ma-chiku (麻竹)”.
+Both Menma and Shinachiku refer to the same thing made by Lacto-fermenting a species of bamboo shoot called Machiko (麻竹).

-In fact, in 1946, Japan received a formal objection to the use of the term Shina from the Taiwanese government, and the word menma was newly created as a replacement for shinachiku.
+In 1946, Japan received a formal objection to the term Shina from the Taiwanese government.
+As a result, the word Menma was newly created and became a replacement for Shinachiku.

 Menma was named after the fact that Shinachiku commonly tops ramen.
 In its name, Men (メン) comes from Men (麺), meaning noodles, while Ma (マ) stands for Machiku (麻竹).

 Today, you can hardly hear the term Shinachiku used in Japan.
 Instead, the word Menma has been standardized, especially in the mass media relevance.